Bordeaux wine regions: Graves

 This region is bordered on the north by the Garonne river and contains the sub regions of Pessac-Léognan, Sauternes and Barsac.
 It is known for its intensely gravelly soil.
-The soil is the result glaciers from the Ice Age which also left white quartz deposits that can still be found in the soil of some of the top wine making estates.
+The soil is the result of glaciers from the Ice Age which also left white quartz deposits that can still be found in the soil of some of the top wine making estates.
 While Château Haut-Brion was included in the 1855 classification of the Médoc, the Graves appellation itself was classified in 1953 for its red wine producers.
-White wine were included in an updated 1959 classification.
+White wines were included in an updated 1959 classification.

 The Graves is considered the birthplace of claret.
 In the Middle Ages, the wines that were first exported to England were produced in this area.
 Château Pape Clément, founded at the turn of the fourteenth century by the future Pope Clement V, was the first named chateaux in all of Bordeaux.
 In 1663, Samuel Pepys' mention of Château Haut-Brion was the first recorded mention of French Claret in London.